-Pakistan has a small nuclear power program, with 725 MWe capacity, but plans to increase this substantially.
-Because Pakistan is outside the Nuclear Non-Proliferation Treaty, due to its weapons program, it is largely excluded from trade in nuclear plant or materials, which hinders its development of civil nuclear energy.
+Pakistan has a small nuclear power program, with 725 MWe capacity, but is increasing this substantially with new reactors under construction.
+Because Pakistan is outside the Nuclear Non-Proliferation Treaty due to its weapons program, it is largely excluded from trade in nuclear plant or materials, which hinders its development of civil nuclear energy.

 Poland plans to have nuclear power from about 2025 as part of a diverse energy portfolio, moving it away from heavy dependence on coal and imported gas.
 The nuclear plant will be a joint venture of three utilities and a copper miner, all state-owned.